As Summer fades into fall, we leave the summer camps behind and prepare for the thrill and dread of millions. We’re going back to school! Nooooo!!!

 Cutting Class (1988)

 Back to back Hollywood icon debuts!
 This time it’s Brad Pitt, in a more consequential role, but in a less interesting movie.
 (Yes, even less interesting than the rather sloppy Return to Horror High.)
 The Movie pits Pitt (pun intended) as the high school “bad boy” and Donovan Leitch as the potential psychopath (Did he kill his dad?) as paramours for the prettiest girl in class.
 Then killings start happening at school.
 Who did it?
 Probably one of these two dudes, but of course, both of the boys in question are so dreamy that their sketchy backgrounds are worth ignoring.
 And, that’s what most people did with this movie.
 They ignored it.
 But, again, if you are a Brad Pitt fan, you can start here.
-His acting is OK, but you don’t see Hollywood megastar in this film.
+His acting is OK, but you don’t see a Hollywood megastar in this film.

 Buffy The Vampire Slayer (1992)

 Before there was Sarah Michelle Gellar there was Kristi Swanson.
 The whole notion of Buffy the Vampire Slayer played right into the 90’s zeitgeist of teen TV dramas of the time, the Beverly Hills 90210, Degrassi, and Melrose Place with pretty Angelinos and their rich kid issues.
 But Buffy did something clever.
-They infused a wackiness that was absent in those teen dramas and was much more self-conscious of the tropes of both horror films and swoony prime time teen soap operas.
+They infused a wackiness that was absent in those teen dramas and were much more self-conscious of the tropes of both horror films and swoony prime-time teen soap operas.
 Featuring the late great Rutger Hauer, the gone-too-soon Luke Perry, and the resurgent Paul Reubens (Really, does ANYBODY get a better death scene than him?), this feature had so much wit, charm, and self-deprecation about it that the WB transformed it into one of the definitive High School horror productions in any medium with the long-running television show of the same name.

 The Craft (1995)

 Attitude!
 We’ve got attitude here!
 Few horror movies create wardrobe trends like The Craft.
 This film battles Ginger Snaps for Queen of the Hill for disaffected Goth Girl horror.
-These four young witches go from outcasts and pariahs to dominating the school, and they strut, preen and flaunt their independence in the halls.
+These four young witches go from outcasts and pariahs to dominating the school, and they strut, preen, and flaunt their independence in the halls.
 The slow-motion struts they perform Fairuza Balk snarls her way through and demands the camera’s attention as the coven’s assertive alpha.
 Neve Campbell is the shoe-gazing scarred introvert.
 Robin Tunney is the “New Girl” and the bland protagonist.
 And Rachel True gets to be the black confidant!
 (It’s the ’90s, and we’re still a ways from better representation… True gives her nuanced take on her role in Horror Noir, a must-see documentary.)
 The film has a simple color-by-numbers feel to it, but it was a touchstone film for many high school girl horror fans, and that makes this a significant landmark pop-horror piece.

 The Faculty (1998)